ennukee/enragednuke.github.io/shared_examples.md

 This article assumes you have intermediate knowledge of Ruby and RSpec.
 A large portion of this article also uses concepts in Ruby on Rails.

-Many people tend to write off RSpec's shared examples because of various articles like this one.
+Many people tend to write off RSpec's shared examples because of various articles like [this one (link)](https://blog.pivotal.io/labs/labs/how-rspec-s-shared-example-group-highlights-bad-code).
 I don't think that's a good idea and I'll show you exactly how I enjoy employing the wonderful feature.

 First and foremost: Shared examples do not need to be restricted to classes that inherit a common superclass.
 It is a common usage, but most certainly not the only way to use it.
 The couple situations I find shared examples most useful as a Ruby on Rails developer are as following: